History, Culture, Situation

 It has been a relatively peaceful time since 2014, but a lot of this is simply the nature of Thai people.
 New protests started growing in 2020, organized over internet, and these appear unstoppable.
 The military government seems to have one more chance to amend the Constitution and then must let go.
 (However, the Senate is still appointed by the military...)

 The events since the advent of Thaksin Shinawatra in politics have caused conflicts in Thai society unlike ever before.
-Thais normally resolve their conflicts by compromise and as peaceful as possible, but the politics of divide and conquer have polarized society, whereby new rifts have formed along class and regional lines.
-How strong and serious they are has yet to be seen, but for the moment, Thailand seems to have reverted back to its peaceful ways.
+Thais normally resolve their conflicts by compromise and as peacefully as they can, but the populist politics of divide and conquer have polarized society, whereby new rifts have formed along class and regional lines.
+How strong and serious these rifts will become has yet to be seen, but for the moment, Thailand seems to have reverted back to its peaceful ways.

 There are extremists in every political group, and Thai people seem to be recognizing this and maturing a lot politically, including coming to understand all the ramifications of extremism and how it affects the economy, their own livelihood, and the peacefulness of the nation.

 A culture does not change a lot in a year or in a decade.
-Pendulums swing from one side to the other, and right now the pendulum seems to be swinging back towards the center.
+Pendulums swing from one side to the other, and right now the pendulum seems to be around the center.

 However, that changed first with the 2008 airport shutdown by the Yellow Shirts, and the shutdown of the Bangkok central business district by the Red Shirts was also unprecedented.
 Fortunately, that didn't last long and things got back to normal quickly.

 It seems that the general public has gotten fed up with both extremes from these two experiences, but only time will tell.